Generalizations of forest fires with ignition at origin: Formal definitions and the ``green'' process

 \section{Formal definitions and the ``green'' process}

-The probability space\footnote{this definition will be slightly modified for model (ii)} on which we define the processes is the following.
+The probability space on which we define the processes is the following.
 Given a deterministic sequence $\{\l_x\}_{x\in\Z_+}$ for each $x$ we have an independent Poisson process of rate $\l_x$, denoted by ${\cal P}_x(t)$, started at zero.
 The probability and expectations throughout the paper will be with respect to the product measure generated by these processes; elementary outcomes will be denoted by $\om$.
+Note that this definition will be slightly modified for model (ii).